Code-Institute-Submissions/eHand/docs/testing.md

     * Clicking details always took me to the correct notice details

 * :hammer: TEST: (Notices)
-    * Expected each notice to not allow un-authenticated users to click on the details
+    * Expected each notice to not allow unauthenticated users to click on the details
 * :clipboard: RESULT:
-    * Un-authenticated users are unable to click details of a notice, instead they are diverted to the sign in page.
+    * Un-authenticated users are unable to click details of a notice, instead, they are diverted to the sign-in page.

 * :hammer: TEST:   (Notice Details)
-    * Expected notice details to allow me to commit to a notice if i am not the author
+    * Expected notice details to allow me to commit to a notice if I am not the author
 * :clipboard: RESULT:
-    * The commit button allowed me to commit to any notice that i was not the author of.
+    * The commit button allowed me to commit to any notice that I was not the author of.
-    * If the notice has been already committed to, and current user is neither the member who committed of the author, Then it is not possible to view the details.
+    * If the notice has been already committed to, and the current user is neither the member who committed of the author, Then it is not possible to view the details.
-    * If i am the member who committed, the option to commit is no longer there, and some extra information regarding how to manage the commitment is displayed
+    * If I am the member who committed, the option to commit is no longer there, and some extra information regarding how to manage the commitment is displayed

 * :hammer: TEST:   (Notice Details)
     * Expected notice details to allow me to enter a comment to be read by anyone viewing the details